Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/properties.rst

 includes the active bone in the Automatic Weight Calculation when the Mesh is Parented to the Armature using the Armature Deform with the "With Automatic Weights" option.

-Also it's worth noting that by turning off a bone's deform option, makes it not influence the mesh at all, overriding any weights that it might have been assigned before; It mutes its influence.
+Also it is worth noting that by turning off a bone's deform option, makes it not influence the mesh at all, overriding any weights that it might have been assigned before; It mutes its influence.